 UPSC IAS selection process, etc.

-The IAS notification will be released by UPSC on the official website.
+The IAS notification is released by UPSC on the official website.
 To keep track of all the events, aspirants must check the IAS exam dates 2026 in the table below.

 Events | Important dates |